cfernan3/CSC510-Project/DESIGN/DESIGN.md

 	iii.
 User responds with a new time for the reminder.
 	iv.
 Whatbot confirms the new reminder time.

 [Subflow 3].
-User(admin) wants to edit the participants for the standup.
+User wants to edit the participants for the standup.
 	i.
-User(admin) sends a command to the Whatbot to modify the members in the standup group.
+User sends a command to the Whatbot to add/remove participant(s).
 	ii.
-Whatbot asks the user(admin) wants to add or delete a participant.
+Whatbot prompts for a list of participant(s).
 	iii.
-User(admin) responds with the name of the participant.
+User responds with the list of participant(s).
 	iv.
-Whatbot confirms the new participant.
+Whatbot acknowledges the changes.

 [Subflow 4].
-User(admin) wants to edit the standup questions.
+User wants to edit the standup questions.
 	i.
-User(admin) sends a command to the Whatbot to modify questions.
+User sends a command to the Whatbot to modify questions.
 	ii.
-Whatbot asks the user(admin) to provide a new set of questions.
+Whatbot asks the user to provide a new set of questions.
 	iii.
-User(admin) responds with the new questions.
+User responds with the new questions.
 	iv.
 Whatbot confirms the new questions.

 Alternative flows: